rpm0618/writeups/uiuctf2020/ReddsArt/README.md

 MOV        RAX,qword ptr [RBP + -0x18]
 MOVZX      EAX=>DAT_00000009,byte ptr [RAX]
 ```
-It takes a couple of steps to do it, but this essentially ends up loading `0x9` into `RAX`, and then attempts to dereference it, which wil obviously fail.
+It takes a couple of steps to do it, but this essentially ends up loading `0x9` into `RAX`, and then attempts to dereference it, which will obviously fail.
 We don't know what the addition constant is supposed to be.

 No worries, though!
 Since it's being added to a byte, there are only 256 possible values.
 We can loop through them all with another python script.
 ```python